dhunstack/music-information-retrieval/README.md

 We predict the beats using classical signal processing approach, and compare it against the RNN implementation of `madmom` library.

 We further calculate `F1-score`, `cemgil` and `continuity` metrics to evaluate beat detections and analyse the common errors.

+## Pitch Tracking

+We work with the MedleyDB-Pitch dataset containing pitch annotations for 103 tracks.

+We predict the pitches using `crepe` model, that works directly with the waveforms.

+We automate the process of determining voicing threshold for `crepe`, striking the right balance between voicing recall and pitch precision.